tradeparadex/code-samples/go/README.md

 * Generates and onboards a new Paradex account based off your Ethereum private key
 * Retrieves a JWT to be used to make requests to private endpoints of the API
+* Submits a new order to the private `POST /orders` endpoint using the JWT
-* Makes a request to the private GET /orders endpoint using the JWT
+* Makes a request to the private `GET /orders` endpoint using the JWT

 ### Script notes

 Refer to the `main` function under [onboarding.go](onboarding.go#L180) for the main flow that consists of:

-* Onboarding
+* Perform onboarding
-* Getting a JWT
+* Authenticate and retrieve a JWT
-* Calling a private endpoint
+* Calling multiple private endpoints